 Online reviews are a powerful influence on consumer behaviour.

-In fact, a US-based survey (BrightLocal 2017 Review Survey) found 97% of consumers looked online for local businesses in 2017 and 85% of consumers trust online reviews just as much as a personal recommendation.
+A US-based survey (BrightLocal 2017 Review Survey) found 97% of consumers looked online for local businesses in 2017.
+85% of consumers trust online reviews just as much as a personal recommendation.
 We would expect to see similar behaviour in New Zealand.

 Ask for reviews in person or by adding a link in your e-newsletters or correspondence.
 You’ll find that many of your loyal customers are happy to sing your praises.
-Allowing and encouraging people to review your business instills trust and gives confidence to new customers, helping them make a decision to purchase.
+Allowing and encouraging people to review your business instills trust.
+Give your new customers confidence by helping them make a decision to purchase.

 Managing online reviews